psu13/mutable-hakyll/posts/turkey-cutlets.md

 1. Turkey breast cutlets, sliced thin.
 You can have the store do this for you, since it’s hard to carve raw turkey breast unless you are a real man, as opposed to me.

-2. 2 eggs, beaten and mixed with tepid water.
+2. 2 eggs, beaten and mixed with tepid water in a bowl.

-3. 1/2 cup Flour.
+3. 1/2 cup flour.

-4. 1/2 to 1 cup bread-crumbs mixed with salt and pepper (and cayenne if you want).
+4. 1/2 to 1 cup bread crumbs mixed with salt and pepper (and cayenne if you want).
 I use half packaged bread crumbs and half panko.
 This makes the result a sort of poor man's katsu.